leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<AppearanceStartPosition>** *Position* **\</AppearanceStartPosition>**
 {{% /command %}}

 **Position** sets the in-game distance at which the object starts appearing.
-An object will appear when this object passes by this object.
+The object will appear when the player's camera position passes this point.
 The unit is **meter**.

 *Note:* If this parameter is omitted, the object will emerge from the start of the game.